stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 Understanding Automated PR validation
 -------------------------------------

-When you create or update your PR, the Ceph project's `Continuous Integration (CI) <https://en.wikipedia.org/wiki/Continuous_integration>`_ infrastructure automatically tests it.
+When you create or update your PR, the Stone project's `Continuous Integration (CI) <https://en.wikipedia.org/wiki/Continuous_integration>`_ infrastructure automatically tests it.
 At the time of this writing (September 2020), the automated CI testing included five tests: